-- Study and apply management theory to modern healthcare organisations.
+- Develop knowledge of management theory to understand modern healthcare organisations.

-- Demonstrate an appreciation of individual, group and organisational approaches to understanding behaviours.
+- Distinguish between individual, group and organisational approaches to understanding behaviours.

-- Consider how various stakeholder expectations are translated into behaviours within organisations.
+- Evaluate how stakeholder expectations are translated into behaviours within organisations.

-- Understand how critical organisational issues shape and are shaped by behaviours.
+- Hypothesise how critical organisational issues shape and are shaped by behaviours.

-- Evaluate organisational responses to individual and group behaviours in relation to organisational outcomes.
+- Critique organisational responses to individual and group behaviours in relation to organisational outcomes.